 In 2009 and 2010, West Penn incurred approximately \$45.1 million of costs associated with the development of a smart meter plan.
 As part of its 2009 SMIP case, West Penn was authorized to collect \$40 million of such costs through its SMT-C Rider.
 The remaining \$5.1 million was challenged by some of the parties involved in that proceeding, who questioned whether it was appropriate to recover the \$5.1 million through the SMT-C Rider.
 As part of the Joint Settlement, West Penn was permitted to file for and request recovery of these remaining costs in either its next distribution rate case and/or when it filed its smart meter deployment plan.
-West Penn has elected the latter and is now proposing to recover.
-Based on the Commission's March 6, 2014 Order in which recovery of these costs was authorized, the remaining \$5.1 million is included for recovery through the SMT-C Rider over the remaining 5.5 year amortization period (through February 28, 2017) previously approved by the Commission for recovery of the other \$40 million.
-Recovery of the \$45.1 million is supported by Act 129, the fact that the expenditure was not divisible given the nature of the West Penn Phase I and Phase II deliverables and the usefulness of those deliverables to the Pennsylvania Companies and West Penn during the grace period.
+West Penn elected the latter.
+Based on the Commission's March 6, 2014 Order in which recovery of these costs was authorized, the remaining \$5.1 million is included for recovery through the SMT-C Rider over the remaining 5.5 year amortization period (through February 28,

+2017) previously approved by the Commission for recovery of the other \$40 million.